y13i/awsprice/README.md

 (default: `AmazonEC2`)

-A unique code for the product of an AWS service
+A unique code for the product of an AWS service.

 #### `listOfferVersions`

-list all versions of specified offer
+List all versions of specified offer.

 ```
 $ awsprice listOfferVersions | head -10